 So many of us think we can do it all, all the time.
 But there’s no shame in calling in the reinforcements.

 You might need to ask your partner to take the kids out for the day, or call in a babysitting favour if you’ve got a particular deadline to hit.
 Or maybe you need to meet a client & it’s mid afternoon.
 You can still be a fab mum even if someone else has to pick up the kids from school every now & then.

 4. SWITCH OFF AT LEAST 30 MINUTES BEFORE BED

-I know this should be longer but I just don’t have the time, especially as in my business there’s no changing deadlines or getting extensions.
-Cakes have to be ready for collection or delivery at a certain time on a certain day, but I try to give myself at least 30 mins to sit down before going to bed otherwise I just lie in bed not being able to switch off which just makes me much less productive the next day.
+I know this should be longer but I just don’t have the time, especially if a deadline is looming.
+Things don’t always fall into line.
+The kids might have been off school ill or you have hundreds of emails to get through.
+But I try to give myself at least 30 mins to sit down before going to bed otherwise I just lie in bed not being able to switch off which just makes me much less productive the next day.